bruvellu/terebratalia-wnts/2-text/wnt.md

 ![Expression of Wnt signaling components during *Terebratalia transversa* development.
 The heatmap represents the log-normalized transcript counts for ligands, receptors, and antagonists calculated from stage-specific RNA-seq data.
 Each cell shows the average value between two replicates.
+Asterisks in *wnt4* and *wntA* denote samples where the observed expression is not derived from a transcript containing the Wnt coding sequence, but from a contiguous antisense gene or from a truncated isoform.
 The illustrations depict *T. transversa* developmental stages from the oocyte until the post-metamorphic juvenile.
 At the late gastrula stage (51h, black outline) all Wnt genes are expressed.
 The stages we analyzed using *in situ* hybridization (early gastrula to late larva) are highlighted in magenta.